 More turmoil ensued in 1968/69 - the coaching staff were dismissed, the manager resigned and LCFC were relegated from the First Division, but they were runners up in the FA Cup Final again.
 They won the Second Division in 1970/71 and stayed up in the First Division until 1978.

-On 1 January, 1979, the 18-year-old Leicester-born striker Gary Lineker made his debut for LCFC - he would go on to become a winner of the FIFA Fair Play Award (as he never received a Yellow or Red Card during his career), the winner of the Golden Boot for the top goalscorer in the 1986 World Cup, a potato crisp advertiser and a TV football pundit.
+On 1 January, 1979, the 18-year-old Leicester-born striker Gary Lineker made his debut for LCFC.
+He would go on to become the winner of the Golden Boot for the top goalscorer in the 1986 World Cup and a winner of the FIFA Fair Play Award (as he never received a Yellow or Red Card during his career).
+He then became a potato crisp advertiser and a TV football pundit.

 More Ups and Downs